CiscoCloud/clus-my-hero-app/README-workshop.md

 Application URL was give at the environment setup step.

+# Section 3: Application Management

-## UI walkthrough with my-hero-app
+## Mantl UI walkthrough with my-hero-app

 Open "https://mantlsandbox.cisco.com" on web browser and enter credentials as provided, this will open Mantl UI.
 On this page you will see different tiles for Mesos, Martahon, Consul and Traefik which are the core open source technologies used by Mantl.